cobalamin, cyanocobalamin, hydroxyocobalamin

 only source of cobalt used by the body.

-It’s best to take cobalt supplements in the form of vitamin B-12.
+It’s best to take cobalt in vitamin B-12.

 If you have a cobalt deficiency, this also means you have a vitamin B-12 deficiency.

 Anemia is a main cause of a cobalt deficiency.
-This is especially true for pernicious
+This is the case with pernicious anemia.

-anemia.
 Symptoms can include numbness, fatigue and tingling in your hand and feet.
+Over time,

 Side effects, toxicity, and interactions